JKirk865/LRUCache/README.md

 # LRUCache
-A C# .Net Core implementation of a LRUCache with UnitTests.
+A C# .Net Core implementation of a LRUCache with optional expiration.

 ## What is an LRU Cache?
 A Least Recently Used (LRU) Cache organizes items in order of use, allowing you to quickly identify which